Our Chair, Gail Beer

 Lynn managed the first Healthwatch City of London contract and offers a wealth of knowledge and understanding of Healthwatch.
 She also has experience and knowledge of the NHS, Social Services and Older Peoples Charities, having worked in these sectors for several years.
 Lynn has been part of the London Ambulance Service Patients Forum for many years and is a member of the Executive Committee and on the End of Life Care Steering Group.
 She is also a member of the Patient Involvement Collaborative at Kingston Hospital.

 Malcolm Waters retired in 2019 after 41 years in practice at the Chancery Bar in London.
 He was appointed a QC in 1997.
 In his professional life, he specialised in retail financial services and mutual institutions, taking a particular interest in the law relating to unfair contract terms and the various ways in which consumers can obtain redress if they have been treated unfairly by financial institutions.
-He lives with his wife in the Barbican and is a patient of the Neaman Practice.
-He is a member of the PCC at St Giles' Cripplegate.
+He has a flat in the Barbican and is a patient of the Neaman Practice.

 Janet Porter - Board Associate